Pilot (Gossip Girl)

 "Pilot" is the pilot episode of the American teen drama television series Gossip Girl.
 The episode was written by Josh Schwartz and Stephanie Savage and directed by Mark Piznarski.
-It was made available as a free download on iTunes on September 14, 2007, prior to its official television debut on CTV in Canada on September 18, 2007, and on The CW in the United States the following day.
+It premiered on September 19, 2007, on The CW in the United States.

 Plot

-Serena van der Woodsen's (Blake Lively) mysterious return to Manhattan after a year-long stint at a boarding school in Connecticut becomes the talk of the town when the news of her homecoming is posted on a popular Upper East Side blog site published by an unknown character by the screen name of "Gossip Girl" (voiced by Kristen Bell).
+Serena van der Woodsen's (Blake Lively) mysterious return to Manhattan's Upper East Side after a year-long stint at a boarding school in Connecticut becomes the talk of the town when the news of her homecoming is announced on a popular blog run by an unseen character using the screen name "Gossip Girl" (voiced by Kristen Bell).
 Serena's best friend, Blair Waldorf (Leighton Meester), however, is less than thrilled to see her again, especially when her plans of losing her virginity to her boyfriend, Nate Archibald (Chace Crawford), are interrupted when Serena arrives unexpectedly at a party.

-In spite of their heart-to-heart talk together, Serena and Blair's re-ignited friendship is short-lived when Nate confesses to her that he and Serena slept together the night before she left, and although Blair forgives Nate, she refuses to forgive Serena.
+Serena and Blair have a heart-to-heart and rekindle their friendship.
+After Blair leaves, Chuck Bass (Ed Westwick) appears and lures Serena into the bar's kitchen, where he attempts to rape her.
+Blair and Serena's re-ignited friendship is short-lived when Nate confesses to her that he and Serena slept together the night before she left, and although Blair forgives Nate, she refuses to forgive Serena.

 Outsider Dan Humphrey (Penn Badgley) who has a secret crush on Serena, which dates back even before her mysterious departure, is once again drawn to her as soon as he learns that she has arrived back in town and, after trying to return Serena's phone to her, she asks him out on a date simply as an excuse not to go to Blair's "Kiss on the Lips" party.
 Dan takes Serena to his dad's band's concert, but they are forced to leave when his younger sister Jenny (Taylor Momsen) sends him a text message from Blair's party asking for help.
 Dan and Serena turn heads as they burst in on the party and search frantically for Jenny.
-They find her on the roof, where an egotistical sex-addicted Chuck Bass (Ed Westwick) is attempting to rape her.
+They find her on the roof, where an egotistical predator Chuck is attempting to rape her.
 Dan punches Chuck and he and Serena leave in disgust, hand-in-hand with Jenny tagging along.

 The apparent reason for Serena's abrupt return is revealed to be her younger brother Eric (Connor Paolo), who unsuccessfully tried to commit suicide but is now living in a psychiatric institution.
-Not even "Gossip Girl" is aware of this.

 In addition, the past affair between Dan and Jenny's father Rufus (Matthew Settle) and Serena and Eric's mother is brought to light when Lily (Kelly Rutherford) asks Rufus whether he is using his son to get close to her again.